-What is carnival of Malaga
+What is carnaval of Malaga

-How carnival of Malaga is celebrated
+How carnaval of Malaga is celebrated

 The festival starts with all groups such as cantos, murgas, comparsas, cuertetos y coros meeting at the Cervantes Theatre (El Teatro Cervantes) for the competition.
-The final of the competition is normally taking place day before the inauguration of the carnival.
+The final of the competition is normally taking place day before the inauguration of the carnaval.
 Inauguration of the festival is taking place in the main square of the city called La Plaza de la Constitucion.
-After the official ceremony, God Momo and the Goddess of Carnival are chosen.
+After the official ceremony, God Momo and the Goddess of Carnaval are chosen.

-The carnival of Malaga is always traditionally finished with the burial of the anchovy called Boqueron at the beach of the Malagueta.
+The carnaval of Malaga is always traditionally finished with the burial of the anchovy called Boqueron at the beach of the Malagueta.
 The burial procession crosses the streets of the centre and heads towards the beach to perform the ritual and to witness the fireworks show.